kyeum/webpage/_posts/2018-05-27-Full_Skirobot.md

 # Full Building and Control Process of the Skiing Robot from 2017 to 2018(스키로봇의 총 제작영상)

 {% include youtubePlayer.html id=page.youtubeId1 %}

-Design Skiing Robot
+Full records for Designing Skiing Robot

 {% include youtubePlayer.html id=page.youtubeId2 %}

-Control Skiing Robot
+Full records for Control Skiing Robot